oceanprotocol-archive/dev-ocean/doc/architecture/squid.md

 ```
         agreementId: hex str -- The service agreement ID, representation of `bytes32` ID.
-                did: str -- The DID of the asset to run the algorithm on.
+         datasetDid: str -- The DID of the asset (of type `dataset`) to run the algorithm on.
-       serviceIndex: str -- ID of the service within the asset DDO
+       serviceIndex: int -- ID of the compute service within the dataset DDO
     consumerAccount: `Account` instance -- The account of the consumer ordering the service.
        algorithmDid: str -- The DID of the algorithm asset (of type `algorithm`) to run on the asset.
-          algorithm: str -- The raw text of the algorithm to run in the compute job (e.g. a jupyter notebook) or a valid URL to fetch the algorithm.
+       algorithmRaw: str -- The raw text of the algorithm to run in the compute job (e.g. a jupyter notebook) or a valid URL to fetch the algorithm.
       algorithmMeta: `AlgorithmMetadata` instance -- Metadata about the algorithm being run if `algorithm` is being used.
 This is ignored when `algorithmDid` is specified.
 ```